 T-bone collisions (also known as side-impact collisions) are among the most dangerous types of truck accidents.

 Most vehicles feature a large amount of material on the front and back that crumples to disperse the force of impact from a collision.
 The sides of vehicles do not generally feature this protective material, however.
-Though some vehicles attempt to strengthen the frame to minimize the damage from a side impact, there is simply not enough absorptive material in the sides to crumple and disperse the force of impact.
+Though some vehicles attempt to strengthen the frame to minimize the damage from a side impact, there is simply not enough material in the sides to crumple and reduce the force of impact.
 This is further compounded by the fact that many vehicles do not have side airbags installed.
 As such, the injuries from a T-bone collision can be quite severe.

 Multi-vehicle collisions can give rise to several unique legal issues.